junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 If only he can be sure.

-Obiwan glances down at the ground, looking for more leads.
+Obi-Wan glances down at the ground, looking for more leads.

 And there, on the ground, among dirty paper tissues and other trashes, is a small booklet.
 Almost look like also some piece of trash, but the same kind of disturbance when he senses around Anakin also surrounds the booklet.

-Obiwan picks it up and starts reading.
+Obi-Wan picks it up and starts reading.
 What he finds out inside makes his eyes widened.

 Inside, it's the exact translation guidance he wishes to find, about the meanings of the symbols on the wall.